gloveboxes/Unlock-your-agents-potential-with-Model-Context-Protocol-PostgreSQL-Workshop/docs/docs/lab-1-mcp_intro.md

 The Model Context Protocol (MCP) is a standard that connects Large Language Models (LLMs) with external tools and data sources, such as databases and APIs, through a consistent interface.
 This enables smarter, more extensible AI applications.

-### Interface options for MCP

-MCP supports two main interfaces for connecting LLMs with tools:

-- **HTTP API** (used in this lab): For web-based APIs and services.
-- **Stdio**: For local scripts and command-line tools.

 ### Lab Exercise

 !!! info "Prerequisites"